What Can You Do if Your Baby Has a Flat Spot?

 Use a flat head pillow in the pram, bouncy seat, swing, on the activity mat – whenever your baby is lying or sitting down.
 It is worth getting several then you can leave one in the pram and have another for use in the house.

-We used the Clevamama Clevafoam Baby Pillow which is excellent and which we can highly recommend.
-We believe that using a good flat head pillow together with a sleep positioner were the most instrumental things we did to round out our son's head.
-Our son found the pillow extremely comfortable and at 29 months still loves using it in his pram.
+We used the Clevamama Clevafoam Baby Pillow (although there is another pillow which is now available on the market which I personally think is much better for a number of reasons).
+The pillow worked extremely well and we firmly believe that using a good flat head pillow together with a sleep positioner were the most instrumental things we did to round out our son's head.

 The Clevamama Clevafoam pillow is made from memory foam which reacts to the heat and weight of the baby's head and moulds itself around the head, reducing pressure against the skull by 50%.
 It has been scientically proven to prevent and treat baby flat head syndrome.
-Another good thing about the pillow is that the contour of the pillow keeps the baby's posture in the optimum position for her spine and for maintaining an open airway.
+The contour of the pillow keeps the baby's posture in the optimum position for her spine and for maintaining an open airway.
 Toddler size Clevamama pillows are also available as well as replacement pillow covers.

 3. Limit Use of Swings, Baby Rockers and Car Seats